 - Avoid pressure on the belly, twists, and lying flat on the back.
 Offer alternative poses with bolsters and blankets, like a supported reclined butterfly pose, side-lying options, or creative uses of stable chairs to permit some gentle, supported muscle stretching and relaxation.
-You have ample time, so help her get cozy.
+You have ample time, so help students get cozy.

 HOW ELSE CAN I HELP?

 - I’m glad you asked.
-Everyone gives pregnant woman advice, especially old ladies in the grocery store.
+Everyone gives pregnant students advice, especially old ladies in the grocery store.
 Unsolicited advice is also known as “being an asshole,” so start any inclination of unsolicited advice by saying, “Are you asking for my opinion?”
 If not, then stop there.
 Or say, “I know a few things about pregnancy and Yin, please let me know if you would like to hear any of them.”
 Then stop.